-Due to the adaptive nature of the ELA and Math NSCAS Growth assessments, students will be required to answer each test question before a new question will be presented.
+Due to the adaptive nature of the NSCAS Growth assessments, students will be required to answer each test question before a new question is presented.
 At any point during the test session, proctors can end the test session, which will pause the students' assessment.
 Later or on another day, the proctor can start a subsequent test session, and students can resume testing.
 This functionality provides schools with flexibility in scheduling test sessions.